-Article Text / Aichi Biodiversity Targets Designating Po Toi Islands as Country Park would: conservation of biological diversity, as well as its Frog, migratory birds and butterflies propagation through media, and the inclusion of these using educational means, e.g. topics in educational programmes; information boards, nature education walks, guided tours, etc; Aichi Biodiversity Targets 35 Target 5: By 2020, the rate of loss of all natural habitats, including Control activities such as vegetation forests, is at least halved and where feasible brought close clearance under Country Parks to zero, and degradation and fragmentation is significantly Ordinance and offer statutory protection reduced. for the islands in order to prevent habitat loss; Target 9: By 2020, invasive alien species and pathways are Prevent and control exotic species identified and prioritized, priority species are controlled or which may adversely impact native eradicated, and measures are in place to manage biodiversity on the Island through pathways to prevent their introduction and establishment. management plans; Target 11 By 2020, at least 17 per cent of terrestrial and inland water, Enhance Hong Kong's protected area and 10 per cent of coastal and marine areas, especially network by protecting the Po Toi Islands areas of particular importance for biodiversity and which is of unique conservation ecosystem services, are conserved through effectively and (biodiversity and landscape) value and equitably managed, ecologically representative and well is internationally important; connected systems of protected areas and other effective area-based conservation measures, and integrated into the wider landscapes and seascapes.
-Target 12 By 2020 the extinction of known threatened species has Adequately Protect the habitats of been prevented and their conservation status, particularly threatened species (e.g. Romer's Tree of those most in decline, has been improved and Frog) and allow active management sustained. measures to protect these species from extinction.
+Article 13.
+Public Education and Awareness38 Promote the conservation of (a) Promote and encourage understanding of the importance of, and the measures required for, the biodiversity, in particular Romer's Tree conservation of biological diversity, as well as its Frog, migratory birds and butterflies propagation through media, and the inclusion of these using educational means, e.g. topics in educational programmes; information boards, nature education walks, guided tours, etc; Aichi Biodiversity Targets39 Target 5: By 2020, the rate of loss of all natural habitats, including Control activities such as vegetation forests, is at least halved and where feasible brought close clearance under Country Parks to zero, and degradation and fragmentation is significantly Ordinance and offer statutory protection reduced. for the islands in order to prevent habitat loss; Target 9: By 2020, invasive alien species and pathways are Prevent and control exotic species identified and prioritized, priority species are controlled or which may adversely impact native eradicated, and measures are in place to manage pathways biodiversity on the islands through to prevent their introduction and establishment. management plans; Target 11 By 2020, at least 17 per cent of terrestrial and inland Enhance Hong Kong's protected area water, and 10 per cent of coastal and marine areas, network by protecting the Po Toi especially areas of particular importance for biodiversity Islands which is of unique conservation and ecosystem services, are conserved through effectively (biodiversity and landscape) value and and equitably managed, ecologically representative and is internationally important; well connected systems of protected areas and other effective area-based conservation measures, and integrated into the wider landscapes and seascapes.
+Target 12 By 2020 the extinction of known threatened species has Adequately protect the habitats of been prevented and their conservation status, particularly threatened species (e.g. Romer's Tree of those most in decline, has been improved and sustained.
+Frog) and allow active management